sighupio/fury-kubernetes-logging/README.md

 ## Overview

 **Kubernetes Fury Logging** uses a collection of open source tools to provide the most resilient and robust logging stack for the cluster.

-The central piece of the stack is the CNCF certified open source search engine [elasticsearch][elastic-search-page], combined with its the analytics and visualization platform [kibana][kibana-page].
+The central piece of the stack is the CNCF certified open source search engine [elasticsearch][elastic-search-page], combined with its analytics and visualization platform [kibana][kibana-page].
 The logs are collected using a node-level data collection and enrichment agent [fluentbit][fluentbit-page](deployed as `Daemonsets`), pushing it to the Elasticsearch via [fluentd][fluentd-page].

 Following is a high level design diagram of the module: